 Bus services are generally well-organized, cheaper than trains and cover most parts of the country.
 Safe and comfortable, they run on time and there are some great deals on bus passes available.
 Apart from large national networks, most provinces have their own lines.

 As you travel through Canada, prepare yourself for a veritable feast for your eyes.
 Blessed with plenty of natural attractions, Canada has managed, both deliberately and at times, inadvertently to make her cities equally attractive and breath-taking.

 However, visiting Canada all in one trip is a massive undertaking.
-Over 7,200 kilometres (4,475 mi) separate St. John's, Newfoundland from Victoria, British Columbia.
+Over 7,200 kilometers (4,475 mi) separate St. John's, Newfoundland from Victoria, British Columbia.
 To drive from one end of the country could take 7–10 days or more (and that assumes you're not stopping to sightsee on the way).
-A flight from Toronto to Vancouver takes over 4 hours.
+A flight from Toronto to Vancouver takes over 4 hours!